-The Authority will notify successful and unsuccessful Tenderers of its decision.
-A 10 calendar day standstill period will be observed before the Authority enters into the Contract.
+The Authority will notify successful and unsuccessful Tenderers in accordance with the Regulations.
+A 10 calendar day standstill period will take effect in accordance with regulation 87 of the Regulations before the Authority enters into the Contract.

 Following a decision to award the Contract, the Authority will provide reasons for its decision in an award notification to all unsuccessful Tenderers.